umairimtiaz9/goose/docs/guides/sessions/session-management.md

     goose will search your session history and show relevant conversations with context from matching sessions.

     :::info
-    This functionality requires the built-in [Chatrecall extension](/docs/mcp/chatrecall-mcp) to be enabled.
+    This functionality requires the built-in `Chatrecall` extension to be enabled (it's enabled by default).
     :::

     #### Search Within Historical Session